 Quantitative analysis is performed on every pixel where a calculated concentration is compared to a specified concentration.
 Matching pixels are then displayed in the composition map.

-IXRF’s range of electronically cooled (LN free) Silicon Drift Detectors are optimized when coupled with an innovative ethernet-based digital pulse processor.
-IXRF SDD detectors provide exceptional and stable performance over a wide range of input count rates.
+IXRF’s range of electronically cooled (LN2 free) Silicon Drift Detectors (SDD) are optimized when coupled with an innovative Ethernet-based digital pulse processor.
+Our SDD detectors provide exceptional and stable performance over a wide range of input count rates.

 LARGE AREA SEM DETECTOR

 Energy-dispersive X-ray spectroscopy (EDS, EDX, EDXS or XEDS), sometimes called energy dispersive X-ray analysis (EDXA) or energy dispersive X-ray microanalysis (EDXMA), is an analytical technique used for the elemental analysis or chemical characterization of a sample.
 It relies on an interaction of some source of X-ray excitation and a sample.
 Its characterization capabilities are due in large part to the fundamental principle that each element has a unique atomic structure allowing a unique set of peaks on its electromagnetic emission spectrum (which is the main principle of spectroscopy).
 The peak positions are predicted by the Moseley’s law with accuracy much better than experimental resolution of a typical EDX instrument.

 Energy Dispersive X-Ray Spectroscopy (EDS or EDX) is a chemical microanalysis technique used in conjunction with scanning electron microscopy (SEM).
 The EDS technique detects x-rays emitted from the sample during bombardment by an electron beam to characterize the elemental composition of the analyzed volume.
 Features or phases as small as 1 µm or less can be analyzed.